emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    component of a cell which permits the flow of gas in one direction only IEC Reference: https://www.electropedia.org/iev/iev.nsf/display?openform&ievref=482-02-12
+Comment:
+   a valve has a characteristic venting or opening and closing pressure

 .. raw:: html